freeCodeCamp/guide/pages/docs/certificates-guide/iterate-through-an-array-with-a-for-loop/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Iterate Through an Array with a For Loop"
+title: "Iterate Through an Array with a For Loop"
+parent: "certificates-guide"
 ---

 A common task in JavaScript is to iterate through the contents of an array.
 One way to do that is with a `for` loop.
 This code will output each element of the array `arr` to the console: